gortaina/workout/100DaysOfCode/Readme.md

 kubectl get pods  Wednesday

+## Day 100/118 15/01/2020 - Wednesday
+Getting 2º Day on omnistack week
+#100daysofCode #100DaysOfMLCode

 ## Day 99/118 14/01/2020 - Tuesday
 Learning how do a simple *.exe for distribution, simple.
 A *.exe that create a link with personalized icon on desktop, without using vs, c/c++.
-I tried Inno Setup, but it doesn´t create link with my ico 🤖
+I tried Inno Setup, but it doesn´t create link with my ico 🤖 resolved by a simple .bat file
 #100daysofCode #100DaysOfMLCode

 ## Day 98/118 13/01/2020 - Monday - dawn